tedconf/error_pages/readme.md

-# TED.com Error Pages
+# TED.com error pages

-This code generates static error pages (404, 500, etc.) for use on TED websites.
+Static error pages (404, 500, etc.) for use on TED websites.

-## Usage
+## Adding error pages to your application

 Static HTML error pages can be found in this repository's [`dist`](https://github.com/tedconf/error_pages/tree/master/dist) folder.

-Copy these files to your own application by the method that seems most appropriate to you.
+Simply copy these files to your server or application.

-## Contributing
+## Contributing to this repository

+These notes are for developers wanting to create or modify error pages.

-### Prerequisites
+### Installing dev dependencies

 Use [NVM](https://github.com/creationix/nvm) to make sure you have the correct Node version installed for local development.

-### Installation

 * `git clone git@github.com:tedconf/error_pages.git`
 * Change into the new directory